 PRELUDE PROJECTS INTRODUCES EMERGING ARTISTS ENTERING THE CONTEMPORARY CONVERSATION AND THOSE WHO HAVE INCREASINGLY PRONOUNCED VOICES IN IT.

-Funding is sourced to facilitate exhibitions, commissioned works and artist residencies, to encourage new and necessary ideas to further the conversations in the visual and performing arts.
+Funding is sourced to facilitate exhibitions, commissioned works and artist residencies, to encourage new and necessary ideas to further the conversations in the visual and performing art disciplines.

 Prelude Projects’ programming is sponsored by Fractured Atlas, a non-profit arts service organization.
 Contributions for the charitable purposes of The Prelude Projects Fund must be made payable to “Fractured Atlas” only and are tax-deductible to the extent permitted by law.